happyteamio/website/content/blog/launch-go-in-aws-lambda-slack-slash-command-example.md

 ![](/images/post-go-aws-lambda/lambda_ready.png)

-Go on, click on the lambda name and use blue 'Test' button to see that it works:
+Go on, click on the lambda name and use blue 'Test' button to see if it works:

 ![](/images/post-go-aws-lambda/lambda_test.png)

 Yeey!
 We've got ourselves a lambda function!

 ## API Gateway
-We've got funcionality in place, time to make it available outside - we need to set up URL for our lambda.
+We've got functionality in place, time to make it available outside - we need to set up URL for our lambda.
 Get back to your AWS console and open up `API Gateway` portal.
-Create new gateway and set it's name:
+Create new gateway and set its name:

 ![](/images/post-go-aws-lambda/api_gateway_name.png)